2020 Full Schedule and Itinerary coming soon

 Our Counselors and Outdoor Adventure Guides provide side-by-side support for our students every step of the way.
 Safety is paramount at Explorations and our team prioritizes both the physical and emotional safety of each of our students.
 Our counselors and guides are experienced mentors who have worked with youth in a variety of settings, are first aid trained and are skillful at establishing excellent rapport with our students.
 This versatility allows them to form meaningful relationships with our students by building trust through consistent support, predictable boundaries, and positive and constructive feedback.
 Each of our mentors has a willingness to listen and lend a hand whenever possible.

-Between expeditions, students return to our HomeBase where Counselors provide a “sense of home” in a family environment on 80 acres in a beautiful rural lodge setting.
+Students spend time at HomeBase where counselors provide a “sense of home” in an environment that feels like family.
 Students enjoy home-cooked meals, talk with parents by phone and participate in projects at Explorations and in the community.
-There is scheduled time for completion of summer credits and overseen by our tutors.
 Our counselors are life skills teachers and use the "real world" to help equip our students with tools that can be used at home, within a community or at school.

-Our Licensed Therapists live part-time in the field with the students during expeditions to help maximize opportunities for personal growth.
-Students meet with a therapist regularly throughout the summer to build and refine appropriate communication skills, goal-setting, problem-solving skills and healthy interdependent relationships within the group.
+Our Licensed Therapists accompany students during outdoor activitites to help maximize opportunities for personal growth.
+Students meet with a therapist regularly to build and refine appropriate communication skills, goal-setting, problem-solving skills and healthy interdependent relationships within the group.
 Throughout the summer, individual counseling, group counseling, and a strong empowerment curriculum is integrated into both the outdoor and HomeBase experiences to support all aspects of a student's learning.

-We invite parents of our participants to join us for our signature week-long Parent Adventure Trip.
-Since 1992, we have offered outdoor trips for families, providing them the unique opportunity to create and share in a Montana adventure with their child or entire family.
-We also offer a Sibling Camp Adventure trip mid-summer as another option for families to come together.
-All family trips are based upon therapeutic recommendations.
+We invite parents of our participants to join us for our Parent Adventure Weekend.
+Since 1992, we have offered outdoor activities for families, providing them the unique opportunity to create and share in a Montana adventure with their child or entire family.
+We may offer a Sibling Camp Adventure mid-summer as another option for families to come together.
+All family outings are based upon therapeutic recommendations.
 Parents are provided regular updates about their child's progress during the program by our therapist, advisor or certified parent coaches.

 Our Summer Adventure Program offers many options to cultivate confidence, self-esteem, and pride in one's accomplishments: